A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects

 \subsection{A flapping wing}

 As example of a time-dependent geometry in 3D, we consider the test case proposed by Suzuki et al.~\cite{Suzuki2015}, Appendix B2.
 It has also been considered as validation case in our previous work~\cite{Engels2015a} and by Dilek et al.~\cite{Dilek2019}.
 We therefore limit the description of the setup to a minimum and refer the reader to~\cite{Engels2015a} for details of the geometry and wingbeat kinematics.
-The test consists of a single, rectangular flapping wing with finite thickness $h$ and length $R=1$.
+The test consists of a single, rectangular, rigid flapping wing with finite thickness $h_\mathrm{wing}=0.04171$ and length $R=1$.
 No inflow is imposed; the setup mimics hovering flight.
 The wing moves in an horizontal stroke plane, its prescribed wingbeat motion is visualized in Fig.~\ref{fig:Suzuki-test-case.}A. The two half cycles, conventionally termed up- and downstroke, are symmetrical.
 The size of the computational domain is chosen large enough to be a good approximation for an unbounded flow, in our case we set $6R\times6R\times6R$, which is slightly larger than~\cite{Suzuki2015,Dilek2019}.
 At the outer border, we impose homogeneous Dirichlet conditions on $\underline{u}_{\infty}=0$ and $p_{\infty}=0$ using the sponge term in eqns.~(\ref{eq:u_eqn-1}-\ref{eq:p_eqn-1}).
-The sponge mask is the same as shown in Fig.~\ref{fig:Impulsively-started-cylinder}B. The initial condition is fluid at rest, which is incompatible with the boundary condition of the moving wing, like it was above in the cylinder simulations.
+The initial condition is $\underline{u}(t=0)=p(t=0)=0$.

 As penalization is used for the wing, the scaling relations~(\ref{eq:scaling-penalized}) are used, and we use the constant $K_{\eta}=0.365$ justified from our previous work \cite{Engels2015a}.
 Figure~\ref{fig:Suzuki-test-case.}B summarizes the parameters used for a coarse, medium and fine resolution simulation.